 In this test, you can expect three different types of questions:

-The deductive reasoning test will provide you with a statement or paragraph that will be followed by a question such as, “Which statement can’t or must be true?”
+A statement or paragraph that will be followed by a question such as, “Which statement can’t or must be true?”

 How to Prepare for the SHL Deductive Reasoning Test

 Completing the SHL Deductive Reasoning Test without practicing or any prep work will make your life harder than it needs to be.
 Just because you have excellent deductive skills, it does not mean you can be overconfident.